ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 correspond to the information stored in markdown format.
 For instance, when `@mention` is primarily employed for user tagging, these attribute values typically encompass user-related data, such as the username and userID.

-1. `data-id` - employed to store the value that is sent in the `key` attribute of `nimble-mapping-mention`.
+1. `data-id` - employed to store the value that is sent in the `key` attribute of `nimble-mapping-mention-user`.
 2. `data-label` - used to store the actual `text` of the selected option.
 3. `data-type` - defaults as `mention`.
 4. `contentEditable` - defaults as `false`.
 The `@mention` node is only enabled in the editor after selecting from the list of options.
 It is not possible